-Course Description
+Electives Description

-Electives may be either clinical (patient care) electives or non-clinical (non-patient care) electives.
+Electives may be either clinical (patient care) or non-clinical (non-patient care) per requirements stated above.
 During the 4th year, students must complete six general electives (24 weeks) in fields of their choice.
 Often these rotations include a variety of specialties and sites - these include international rotations, research electives, "away" rotations at potential residency sites, independent study courses, and more.
 A wide breadth of electives is available.

-COVID adaptations may be implemented to complete electives as directed by course directors as well as the directors of electives.
+COVID adaptations may be implemented to complete electives as directed by the individual course directors as well as the electives directors.